-2.12.12 Carcasses of animals resulting from mortalities in excess of those generated during the normal operation of a ship are not "garbage" under Annex V and are not covered under these guidelines.
-To assist in managing these situations, masters should contact the flag State of the ship and where appropriate, port and/or coastal State(s) to seek guidance on the appropriate legal regimes and requirements, as well as consult relevant IMO guidelines and circulars.
-In particular, masters should refer to the joint London Convention-London Protocol/MEPC "Guidance on Managing Spoilt Cargoes".
+Mortalities in excess of those generated during the normal operation of a ship under these Guidelines.
+To assist in managing these situations, masters should contact the flag State of the ship and, where appropriate, port and/or coastal State(s), to seek guidance on the appropriate legal regimes and requirements, as well as consult relevant IMO guidelines and circulars.
+In particular, masters should refer to the Revised Guidance on the management of spoilt cargoes (MEPC.1/Circ.809), developed by a Joint London Convention and Protocol/MEPC Correspondence Group.